varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Type: BODY

 	Unsetable from: vcl_backend_fetch

-	The request body.
+	The request body, only present on `pass` requests.

+	Unset will also remove `bereq.http.Content-Length`.

 bereq.hash

 	Type: BLOB

 	Readable from: vcl_pipe, backend

-	The hash key of this request.
+	The hash key of this request, a copy of `req.hash`.

 bereq.method